Food On Book

 Start to finish: 50 mins

-1 (1 3/four- to 2 pounds) skinless salmon fillet, about 1 half of inches at thickest element
+1 (1 3/four- to 2 pounds) skinless salmon fillet, about 1 half an inch at the thickest part

 Salt and pepper